RishabhRD/popfix/README.md

 manager is the utility that takes cares of actual rendering.
 It has 2 methods:
-- add(line, first, last, index) : add the line to UI list at first index, ending on last index (replacing first to last, i.e, first = last if no replacement is needed). index represents the index of line in sorted list.
+- add(line, index, indexForUsers) : add function adds the line to manager queue for rendering. index represents the line number at which line should be displayed in list. indexForUsers represents the index value with which select callbacks, or close callback would be called for the line.

 - clear() : clear the list's UI.